Luke 13:18-21

 Or, as we saw back in Luke 12:31, “Seek his kingdom.”
 Why would we not seek his kingdom?
 It’s your father’s good pleasure to give you the kingdom.
 So, seek it.
 Sell your possessions, give to the needy.
 Get involved in proclaiming the gospel.
 We have the honor and privilege of joining our Lord and savior to proclaim his rest, which is found in his gospel.
 Remember the mustard seed, the leaven.
 How did the mustard seed get into the soil?
 How did the leaven make its way into the flour?
 By human agency, right?
 The man cast his seed into the garden.
 The woman kneaded the leaven into her flour.

 God is pleased to spread the gospel and the power of his kingdom through human agency.
-And I love that Luke, records both of these parables, right here and, and, Jesus said, a man and a woman.
+And I love that Luke, records both of these parables, right here and, and, that Jesus said, a man and a woman.
 Both of them involved in gospel work.
 Individual men.
 Individual women.
 You and me.
 Nothing fancy.

 A man goes about his work.
 He’s casting seed into his garden.
 A woman goes about her work, she leavens, and she bakes her bread.
 Nothing, nothing great required on our part.
 Just get the right seed and the right leaven.
 Make sure you use that.
 Power for growth and maturation is in the seed.
 It does the work.
 The power for transformation is in the leaven.
 It does the work.
 You and I, we just need to be faithful in spreading it right, and God will give the increase.
 Let’s ask him for that very thing, shall we?